julianpeeters/avro-scala-macro-annotations/README.md

 1) `@AvroTypeProvider("path/to/schema")` - Automatically convert Avro Schemas to Scala case class definitions for use in your favorite Scala Avro runtime.

-2) `@AvroRecord` - Use Scala case classes to represent your Avro records, serializable by the Apache Avro runtime (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/)).
+2) `@AvroRecord` - Use Scala case classes to represent your Avro SpecificRecords, serializable by the Apache Avro runtime (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/)).

 Macros are an experimental feature of Scala.
 [Avrohugger](https://github.com/julianpeeters/avrohugger) is a more traditional alternative.